Read More...

 Department's Achievements

-• Students have presented their ongoing work in the prestigious national and international conferences like AASLD, EASL, ISGCON etc.
+• Students have presented their ongoing work in the prestigious national and international conferences like AASLD (6) , EASL (5) , ISGCON (3), APDW (3)

-• The students have bagged travel grants, bursaries, and best presentation awards in many reputed National and International meetings.
+• The students have bagged travel grants, bursaries, and best presentation awards in National and International meetings.

-• Three students have been awarded PhD Degree in Biomedical Sciences.
+• Nine students awarded PhD Degree in Biomedical Sciences.

-• The department also successfully conducted several workshops and training programmes
+• The department also successfully conducted several workshop and training programmes.